CHOOSE YOUR SIDE: RAINBOW

 In this segment of, ‘Choose Your Side’, we will be discussing the opposing views of what we all know as, the rainbow.
 The two sides that are in opposition will be discussed by their perspectives.
 That is the world’s perspective versus YAHUAH’s perspective.
 One being of many different views and one being of one view only.

-For full article check out the pdf below or click ‘Read More’.
+For full article click ‘Read More’.

 World’s Perspective of the Rainbow